Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   )
 ]

+== Cryptographic Significance of Algebraic Degree

 #Block(color: red)[
-  *Cryptographic significance:* Low algebraic degree indicates vulnerability to attacks.
+  *Low algebraic degree indicates vulnerability to attacks.*

   Functions with degree $d < n/2$ are susceptible to:
   - Linearization attacks